FrenchKrab/powerset_calibration/README.md

 # powerset_calibration

-This repository contains the code used to perform the experiments conducted in the paper '*On the calibration of powerset speaker diarization models*' published at Interspeech 2024.
+This package contains the code used to perform the experiments conducted in the paper '*On the calibration of powerset speaker diarization models*' published at Interspeech 2024.

 - [ 📄 Browse the original paper repository ](https://github.com/FrenchKrab/IS2024-powerset-calibration?tab=readme-ov-file)
 - [ 📘 Read the docs ](https://frenchkrab.github.io/powerset_calibration/)